Technicians working from a fall risk position, by means of a portable or fixed structure, and who may need to perform basic rescues.

 - Perform a basic fall arrest rescue and bring a casualty down to safety – “buddy rescue”.

-- Lifting a 20kg tool bag using a 1:1 lifting system.
+- Lifting light materials up to 35kg using a 1:1 and a 2:1 lifting system.

 - All training is conducted in accordance with local and international best practices as well as local acts and regulations.
 After successful completion of this course, candidates will be found competent as per Occupational Health and Safety Act 85 of 1993 Construction Regulations 1.